wagtail/wagtail/docs/reference/hooks.rst

   A template tag, ``search_other`` is provided by the ``wagtailadmin_tags`` template module.
 This tag takes a single, optional parameter, ``current``, which allows you to specify the ``name`` of the search option currently active.
 If the parameter is not given, the hook defaults to a reverse lookup of the page's URL for comparison against the ``url`` parameter.

-  ``SearchArea`` can be subclassed to customise the HTML output, specify Javascript files required by the option, or conditionally show or hide the item for specific requests (for example, to apply permission checks); see the source code (``wagtail/wagtailadmin/search.py``) for details.
+  ``SearchArea`` can be subclassed to customise the HTML output, specify JavaScript files required by the option, or conditionally show or hide the item for specific requests (for example, to apply permission checks); see the source code (``wagtail/wagtailadmin/search.py``) for details.

   .. code-block:: python